 In California, for example, the California Code of Regulations, Title 15, Section 3315, outlines two dozen “Serious Rule Violations” that can result in placement in the SHU.
 These include “Possession of five dollars or more without authorization,” “Tattooing or possession of tattoo paraphernalia,” “Participation in a strike or work stoppage,” and “Self mutilation or attempted suicide for the purpose of manipulation.”
-Approximately 50 percent of California SHU inmates may have committed no offense at all; instead, they are held in solitary due to the gang “validation” process, in which inmates deemed to be active gang members are sent to six-year terms in the SHU.
+Approximately 50 percent of people held in California SHUs may have committed no offense at all; instead, they are held in solitary due to the gang “validation” process, in which anyone deemed to be active gang members is sent to six-year terms in the SHU.
 Gang validation can take place based in large part on anonymous accusations.
-Commonly, these anonymous charges come from validated inmates in the SHU, for whom the only hope for early release has been summarized as “Parole, Snitch, or Die.”
+Commonly, these anonymous charges come from validated prisoners in the SHU, for whom the only hope for early release has been summarized as “Parole, Snitch, or Die.”
 Prisoners have also earned points toward gang validation simply by possessing the book The Art of War or making reference to prison activist George Jackson.

 Prisoners receive terms in solitary based on charges that are levied, adjudicated, and enforced by prison officials with little or no outside oversight.
 Many prison systems have a hearing process, but these are seldom more than perfunctory.
 Prison officials serve as prosecutors, judges, and juries, and prisoners are rarely permitted representation by defense attorneys.
 Unsurprisingly, in most prison systems, they are nearly always found guilty.